John Howie (businessman): Background and career

 Born the son of William Howie, and his second cousin Margaret Howie, Howie joined the family firm and quickly established it as one of the foremost fireclay works in Britain (later bought by Armitage Shanks), producing a huge range of items from bricks, sanitary ware such as toilets and baths, drainage materials, feeding dishes and troughs, chimneys and garden ornaments.
 He also owned several large coal mines and pits.
 Howie's family owned much of the town of Hurlford, including Marchmont Place, Salisbury Place, Collier Row, Office Row, Chapel Cottages, Skerrington Row and Howie's Square.
 They also owned small mining villages including Hemphill and Corsehill.
 J & R Howie continued to operate under the National Coal Board, and still exists legally as a company today, though it is currently dormant and non-trading.

 In spite of his vast wealth, Howie did not live extravagantly, living at the family home of Newhouse in Hurlford, a mansion-house nearby the mine, now an extended 22-bedroomed residential care home.
 Howie was a Calvinist, his family having been involved in the Covenanting movement.

-Howie's son, Frederick, bought Templetonburn House, one of Aryshire's finest mansions built at a cost of £20,000, before burning down later in the 20th century, and its estate.
+Howie's son, Frederick, bought Templetonburn House, one of Ayrshire's finest mansions built at a cost of £20,000, before burning down later in the 20th century, and its estate.